Home : Workshop : CNC :

 Grouping (Edit : group) allows one click path properties editing and locking of all items in the group, i.e. path layerlike functionality.
 My goal is to create drawing layers that will work well with autoselect and allow me to group paths with like properties.
 The grouped paths make anytime property edits (tool, DOC, machining order, etc.) so much easier.

 Depending on the project, I use Autosketch or Inkscape for creating my layered DXF files...
-Because I find Inkscape easier for text and Autosketch easier for geometry, I've found a use for Estlcam File : Insert (...gone in v12) which adds the inserted file as a new layer.
-Only DXF and .e10 (Estlcam project files) can register automatically with the current project.
+Because I find Inkscape easier for text and Autosketch easier for geometry, I've found a use for Estlcam File : Insert (...replaced w/ a new Add function in v12) which adds the inserted file as a new layer.
+Only DXF and .e10 (Estlcam project files) can register automatically with the current project...
+The v12 Add function requires registration markers and using Move to be able to register the added file with the current project, see video for details.

 ...It seems that Estlcam has a problem with (too many?) identical objects (stacked) on multiple DXF layers, e.g. with only one layer active some of the duplicated objects may be missing.
 Since any DXF object can be used to create any number of paths there is no need for duplicate objects.
-Planning reusable layers takes a bit more work, but the end result can be simpler and easier to use (less layers).
+Planning reusable layers takes a bit more work, but the end result can be simpler and easier to use (less layers)...
+Fixed in v12.

 [ comment | link | top ]admin